 The height of a forehead should not be more than 5-6.5 cm in order to be proportionate to other facial features.

 A large forehead can be corrected with a cosmetic procedure.
-Depending on whether the problem is caused by male or female pattern hair loss or the high forehead is simply a congenital problem the person was born with, it can be corrected with a hair transplantation procedure or a surgical scalp advancement procedure, which is referred to as hairline lowering, forehead reduction, and hairline advancement.
+Depending on whether the problem is caused by male or female pattern hair loss or the high forehead is simply a congenital problem the person was born with, it can be corrected with a hair transplantation procedure or a surgical scalp advancement procedure, which is also referred to as hairline lowering, forehead reduction, and hairline advancement.

 There are two main approaches to lowering the hairline and reducing the size of the forehead: hair transplant and scalp advancement.
 The former is the same as a regular hair transplantation procedure, which involves harvesting hair follicles from other parts of the patient’s head and relocating them to the hairline area (frontal side of the head and the temples) and the latter is a surgical procedure involving a long incision along the hairline and removal of a portion of the forehead skin.

 Hairline lowering with hair transplant

 Hair transplantation, or hair grafting, is the most common way of hairline lowering.
 This approach is the preferred option for candidates who have thin hair at their hairline or who don’t like their uneven hairline.
 However, people should wait until their hair loss stops before going for a hair transplant for hairline correction because progressive hair loss will ruin the results of the procedure, creating a need for a second procedure in the future.